 You can try feeding small dogs baby carrots or chop them up and mix it with food.
 Carrots can be a choking hazard which is why it is important to cut it into smaller portions.
 It is a low-calorie healthy snack that dogs enjoy eating.

 Quinoa is known as the mother of all grains.
 It has many nutritional benefits, as well.
-The food is rich in fiber and protein, which is great to maintain your dog’s digestive system as well as their overall muscular health.
+The food is rich in fiber and protein, which is great to maintain your dog’s gastrointestinal tract as well as their overall muscular healthy.

 Quinoa is also a viable alternative to soy, corn, and wheat that may cause digestive problems in dogs.
 It can also help replace off-the-rack kibble as it contains identical nutrients but is much fresh and healthy.